MarcosNicolau/whatsapp-business-sdk/README.md

 Node.js connector for WhatsApp Business Cloud API, with TypeScript support.

-This project offers a solution to easily interact with WhatsApp Business Cloud API.
+This project offers a solution to easily interact with WhatsApp Business Cloud API with Heavy integration testing with real API calls to support implementation stability.
 Built with Axios and no other extra dependency!

-The connector is fully typed and documented!
+The connector is fully typed, tested and documented!

 ## Installation